KQM-git/TCL/docs/enemy-data/humans/nobushi/nobushi-kikouban.md

 * Lunges towards the player with their sword.
 * The Nobushi will spin their katanas to taunt their opponents.
   * They are left open while doing this.
-* Pulls out a cross bow and shoots an Electro infused arrow at the player location.
+* Pulls out a crossbow and shoots an Electro-infused arrow at the player's location.